 - Arouse curiosity

-Got a moment to talk about your career as a [career type]?
+- Got a moment to talk about your career as a [career type]?

-Tired of not meeting your goals?
+- Tired of not meeting your goals?

-Question-based emails also work well because the question implies the email contains a solution to a pain point.
+Question-based emails work well because the question implies the email contains a solution to a pain point.
 Of course, this will help drive your open rates up.

 Personalized subject lines